 The second key attribute to focus on when seeking the right design partners is the industry they are in and the natural gross margins that occur.
 Our experience has led us to focus founders on working with companies in high–gross margin industries.
 The reason being that they have more budget for experimenting with new technologies as a result of having higher contribution margins from the products they sell.
 High–gross margin companies are typically in the technology, media, and finance industries.
 Examples of typically (but not always) low–gross margin sectors are manufacturing, government, and education.

-It’s an oversimplification but consider: A 25% gross margin business vs. an 80% or 90% gross margin business (like Google, Adobe, or SaaS companies in general) does not have nearly the same relative contribution margin dollars (money left over after subtracting what it cost to build and deliver your solution).
 The relative cost of investing time and money into something that doesn’t work is higher for low-margin businesses and it frequently translates into taking a more cautious approach.
-Time is not your friend as a founder of a Seed Stage company — you need to align your resources with design partners who are risk-seeking and will move at the pace you need them to with regard to feedback and decision-making.
+Time is not your friend as a founder — you need to align your resources with design partners who are risk-seeking and will move at the pace you need them to with regard to feedback and decision-making.

-When we conduct sales outreach with our Unusual founders to achieve the objective of getting the first five to 10 design partners committed, we ruthlessly qualify against these attributes.
+When we conduct sales outreach to find design partners, we ruthlessly qualify against these attributes.
 Your goal as a startup is to find early partners who will work with your non-GA product and give you timely and high-quality feedback about the product experience.

 Is your product easy to use?
 Does it solve the pain as intended?
 What’s lacking that would enable them to justify buying the product today?
 How easy is it to install the product with their current tech stack?
 How would they justify the purchase price to their boss?
 Founders should aspire to receive this feedback weekly via a Slack channel, email, tickets, or short feedback calls.
 After all, the only real advantage that a startup has is fast, relentless iteration based on quality feedback.